 Sometimes, a job applicant or employee might face discrimination on more than one front (e.g. a claim by an older woman she is being denied a promotion on the basis of her gender and her age, or a claim by a woman with disabilities that she is experiencing a hostile work environment due to her gender and also not granted reasonable accommodation for her disability).
 In those cases, the EEOC could also enforce discrimination complaints under the following laws, which we summarize below.

 Broadly speaking, this law prohibits age discrimination against (or retaliation against) against an employee aged 40 and older.
-The full text of the ADEA can be found here.
+Here's the full text of the ADEA.

 This provision of the ADA makes it illegal to not only discriminate (or retaliate against complaints of discrimination by) individuals with disabilities in the workplace (whether by private or local or state government employers) but also requires that employers provide “reasonable accommodations” for such an employee if it does not create an “undue hardship” on the employer’s business.
 The definition of what constitutes a reasonable accommodation and what, on the other hand, constitutes an “undue hardship” has been the subject of much litigation.
-The full text of Title I of the ADA can be found here.
+Here's the full text of Title I of the ADA.

-As of November 2009, GINA makes it illegal to discrimination against job applicants or employees due to genetic information about an individual.
+As of November 2009, GINA makes it illegal to discriminate against job applicants or employees due to genetic information about an individual.
 This information could be based on an individual’s genetic tests or those of family members, or any information an employer or prospective employer has about any condition or disease afflicting that person or their family members.
-As with the other federal laws that the EEOC enforces, retaliation against claims or complaints based on this type of discrimination are also illegal.
-The full text of the Genetic Information Nondiscrimination Act (GINA) of 2008 can be found here.
+As with the other federal laws that the EEOC enforces, retaliation against claims or complaints based on this type of discrimination is also illegal.
+Here's the full text of the Genetic Information Nondiscrimination Act (GINA) of 2008.

 While most employers and employment situations are covered, certain small businesses with fewer than 15 employees are not covered.
 Most labor unions and employment agencies are also covered by EEOC laws.